lowkey42/lowkey42.github.com/about.md

 group: navigation
 ---

-I’m Florian Oetke, a C++ programmer with passion for engine architekture and game design and CS student at Trier University of Applied Sciences.
+I’m Florian Oetke, a C++ programmer with a passion for engine architecture and game design and CS student at Trier University of Applied Sciences.

 My professional experience lies in enterprise application development (mostly with JavaEE) and I dabbled a bit in game design but my main interest is game/engine programming and C++ in general.